mohammedsafvan/pt_agents/README.md

 from `frontend` directory type `npm run dev`

-> This will start the developement frontend
+> This will start the development frontend

 ## TODO